ghc/ghc/docs/users_guide/safe_haskell.rst

 Safe Haskell, however, *does not offer* compilation safety.
 During compilation time it is possible for arbitrary processes to be launched, using for example the :ref:`custom pre-processor <pre-processor>` flag.
-This can be manipulated to either compromise a users system at compilation time, or to modify the source code just before compilation to try to alter Safe Haskell flags.
+This can be manipulated to either compromise a user's system at compilation time, or to modify the source code just before compilation to try to alter Safe Haskell flags.
 This is discussed further in section :ref:`safe-compilation`.